fast01/divvyd/src/ripple/resource/README.md

 To prevent monopolization of server resources or attacks on servers, resource consumption is monitored at each endpoint.
 When consumption exceeds certain thresholds, costs are imposed.
-Costs could include charging additional XRP for transactions, requiring a proof of work to be performed, or simply disconnecting the endpoint.
+Costs could include charging additional XDV for transactions, requiring a proof of work to be performed, or simply disconnecting the endpoint.

 Currently, consumption endpoints include websocket connections used to